 Mary Gannon (Executive Director, CLMP) welcomes you back to day two of the conference.

-10:15-11:15 AMCase Study of a Fiction Book: An Indie Author and Editor Discuss the Journey to Publication
+10:15-11:15 AMCase Study of a Novel: An Indie Author and Editor Discuss the Journey to Publication

 Novelist Carley Moore (The Not Wives, 2019) and Feminist Press Senior Editor Lauren Rosemary Hook talk about how they worked together during the acquisition, editing, and marketing process and what advice they have for writers about successfully partnering with their publishing team.

 11:30 AM-12:30 PMPublishing in Literary Magazines

-Moderator Dana Isokawa (Senior Editor, Poets & Writers Magazine) joins editors Alison Lewis (American Chordata), Minna Proctor (The Literary Review), Clarence Reynolds (Killens Review of Arts and Letters), and Joanna Yas (Washington Square Review) to discuss the landscape of literary magazines, how to find the right ones to submit your work to, and how doing so can help get your book published.
+Moderator Dana Isokawa (Senior Editor, Poets & Writers Magazine) joins editors Alison Lewis (American Chordata), Minna Zallman Proctor (The Literary Review), Clarence V. Reynolds (Killens Review of Arts and Letters), and Joanna Yas (Washington Square Review) to discuss the landscape of literary magazines, how to find the right ones to submit your work to, and how doing so can help get your book published.

 2-4:45 PMAgent Pitch Sessions

 Fiction, nonfiction, and memoir writers: Meet with agents from the Association of Author’s Representatives for two quick-pitch sessions.
 Each session is 6 minutes long.
 Note: Although we cannot accommodate requests for specific agents, we do our best to pair participants with agents who represent related genres.
 All pitches are verbal and do not include a manuscript review.